Ritam0801/Hackerrank-Practice/README.md

 # Hackerrank-practice-python
-Contains all the practice codes in hackerrank
+Contains all the python practice codes in hackerrank